akononovicius/physRisk-content-repository/articles/2012/what-can-the-bass-diffusion-model-tell-us-about-piracy.md

 The links to other websites above are available only in Lithuanian.
-Writing this text I am mostly concerned with Lithuania, though the actual ideas below are not geo-centric.
+Writing this text I am mostly concerned with Lithuania, though the actual ideas bellow are not geo-centric.
 Either way for serious analysis in English I refer you to the [cited works](#cited).

 Introducing piracy into the Bass model